 Do you find yourself rushing from one obligation to another, with hardly time to take a breath in between?
 Friend, life is short.
-While you may not be able to cast away every obligation, you can learn how to find the ESSENTIAL elements of your life with today's blog post, "The Gift of Presence."
+While you may not be able to let go of every obligation, you can discover the ESSENTIAL elements of your life with today's blog post, "The Gift of Presence."
 It's one of the greatest gifts you can give and receive.

 “Give thanks to The Lord!
 Call on His name!
 Make His deeds known among the peoples.